 - What other drugs will affect theophylline (Theo-24)?

 - Where can I get more information?

-What should I discuss with my healthcare provider before taking theophylline?
+What should I discuss with my healthcare provider before taking theophylline (Theo-24)?

-Do not use this medication if you are allergic to theophylline.
+You should not use theophylline if you are allergic to it.

 - epilepsy or other seizure disorder;

 - heart disease, high blood pressure, a heart rhythm disorder;

 - a high fever (102 degrees or higher);